Anime Crossroads expects a level of acceptable and reasonable behavior from all attendees.

 Anime Crossroads attendees are expected to obey the rules set by Anime Crossroads.

-Any violation may result in suspension of their pass(es) and even a permanent ban from the Anime Crossroads convention and its sister conventions.
+Any violation may result in suspension of their pass(es) and even a permanent ban from the Anime Crossroads convention.
 Any attendee who violates a state or federal law at Anime Crossroads will be reported to local authorities.
 Anime Crossroads has the right to revise the Code of Conduct at any time and for any reason without notice.

 Consent to Photography